tarekziade/blog/entries/fosdem-2013.rst

 speakers (unless of course I am making mistakes about finding out the genre of each first names in the list).

+If I am still involved next year, I'll try to do better - and find the right allies to push on diversity.